 - Age and medical condition

 In addition to a physical examination, the following tests may be used to diagnose mastocytosis:

 Blood/urine tests.
-Tests are done on samples of the patient's blood and urine that may be able to find high levels of mast cells and histamine.
+Tests are done on samples of the patient’s blood and urine that may be able to find high levels of mast cells and histamine.
 Blood tests can also show how well the liver, kidneys, and other vital organs are working.
-The blood's level of tryptase (an enzyme) may be higher for people with systemic mastocytosis, which may help identify systemic mastocytosis from similar disorders.
+The blood’s level of tryptase (an enzyme) may be higher for people with systemic mastocytosis, which may help distinguish systemic mastocytosis from similar disorders.

 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that mastocytosis is present, but only a biopsy can make a definite diagnosis.
-The sample removed from the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
 Skin biopsies are often used to diagnose mastocytosis.

 Bone marrow aspiration and biopsy.
-A sample of the bone marrow helps to diagnose systemic mastocytosis.
+A sample of the bone marrow helps diagnose systemic mastocytosis.
 Bone marrow aspiration and biopsy are similar procedures and are often done at the same time.
 Bone marrow has both a solid and a liquid part.
 A bone marrow biopsy is the removal of a small amount of solid tissue using a needle.
 An aspiration removes a sample of fluid with a needle.
 The sample(s) are then analyzed by a pathologist.
 A common site for a bone marrow biopsy and aspiration is the pelvic bone, which is located in the lower back by the hip.
-The skin in that area is usually numbed with medication beforehand, and other types of anesthesia (medication to block the awareness of pain) may be used.
+The skin in that area is numbed with medication beforehand, and other types of anesthesia (medication to block the awareness of pain) may be used.